India

 Indian women dressed in beautiful saris in Orchha town

-Indian women dressed in beautiful saris in Orchha town © Aleksandar Todorovic
+Indian women dressed in bright, beautiful saris walk through Orchha town, adding a burst of color to its historic streets. © Aleksandar Todorovic

 Indian man at market of Orchha selling sweets (barfi) made fom milk